an excellent day to keep the fire burning.

 “The fire shall ever be burning upon the altar; it shall never go out.
 Leviticus 6:13 KJV

-We can add fuel to the fire when we are at play with our children by letting God hear the laughter of our love rise up to His ears.
+When we are at play with our children, we can add fuel to the fire by letting God hear the laughter of our love rise up to His ears.
 Those around us will hear it as well.

 “Our mouths were filled with laughter, our tongues with songs of joy.
 Then it was said among the nations, ‘The Lord has done great things for them.’”
 (Psalm 126:2 NIV).

 Hearing our children laugh and sing is a reward for the Lord, in a way.
 Consider it repayment to Him because, “Behold, children are a gift of the Lord, the fruit of the womb is a reward.”
 (Psalm 127:3 NASB).

 Use everything and everyone at your disposal to remind you of all that God has given you, and all that He does for you.
 Keep Him close in your daily living and show Him that the fire He put in you still burns as fiercely as ever.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson